reeyarn/lean4_helloworld/dye1985/Dye1985/Thm1.md

 - $f(x) > 0$ for all $x \in (0, \bar{x})$
 - The conditional expectation function is continuous on $[0, \bar{x}]$

-## Theorem 1: Existence of Non-Degenerate Equilibrium
+## Theorem 1 Part One: Existence of Non-Degenerate Equilibrium

 **Theorem.** Let $p \in (0,1)$, $\mu > 0$, $\mu < \bar{x}$, and let the distribution assumptions hold with total mass $\int_0^{\bar{x}} f(x) \, dx = 1$ and $\mu = \int_0^{\bar{x}} x f(x) \, dx$.
 Then there exists $x \in (0, \bar{x})$ such that